 The influence of AI and technology in general is clearly very significant.
 We already see AI being harnessed in the hiring process to implement laws on equal opportunities in the workplace.
 Advancing technology now allows employees to work flexibly and from any location, and the existing legislation on working hours and rest breaks is becoming increasingly ineffectual and in need of updating.
 Just as employers and employee committees will ultimately have to accept and adjust to a new reality – with certain professions disappearing, and others needing to adapt to new-style working environments and ways of working, we believe that the legislature will do likewise and employment law will evolve accordingly.

-Orly established and now heads HFN’s labour and employment department, and has over 20 years of experience in the field.
+Orly established and now heads Herzog Fox & Neeman’s labour and employment department, and has over 20 years of experience in the field.
 Widely regarded as the leading employment law attorney in Israel, Orly advises international and domestic clients in the public and private sectors on all aspects of labour and employment law and labour relations, as well as employee benefits, executive compensation, collective relations, pensions, privacy and immigration.

-Firstly, this activity creates warm personal relationships that are, of course, important on many levels.
-Our lecturing and writing for such forums also enable us to display our professional knowledge and talents directly to clients and those who can refer us work on that basis.
+Lecturing and writing for such forums enables us to keep up to date with legal developments and emerging trends, helping us to better advise our clients.
+Of course, our participation also allows us to display our professional knowledge and talents directly to clients and others who can refer work to us on that basis.